alex-gutev/static-dispatch/README.md

 declared types of the arguments at compile-time.
 The declared type may differ from the actual runtime type of the argument, which may result in a different method being called when statically dispatched from when the generic function is dynamically dispatched.
-A useful analogy is that dynamically dispatched generic functions have the semantics of C++ virtual methods whereas statically dispatched functions have the semantics of overloaded functions/methods in C++ and Java.
+An intuitive analogy is that dynamically dispatched generic functions have the semantics of C++ virtual methods whereas statically dispatched functions have the semantics of overloaded functions/methods in C++ and Java.

 Consider the following methods: